-Preliminary Details - showing photos of the guitar, prior to restoration, as it came to me.
+Preliminary Details - now updated & showing photos of the guitar, on completion of restoration.

 There is limited information on the "La Habanera" model on the Harmony Guitars Database, which reads....

 "All birch, black and red body, open head tuners, "pearlette" fingerboard.
 "La Habanera" dance from "Carmen" pictured on top.
 A later model have a plain head, "crystaline" painted fingerboard.
 A spruce/mahogany similar model was available under model # 209 from Sears & Roebuck catalog (see Supertone brand)."

 ....but it is just the last sentence which identifies this guitar, in the absence of any internal labels, or the usual internal Harmony model & date ink stamps.
 I can possibly detect slight markings which may have been these, but the inside face of the Mahogany back is so dark, they no longer show.

 This is an unusual and interesting guitar, which if correctly identified, was one of the number of models Harmony reproduced/re-worked for Sears under their Supertone brand.
 I have only seen one, in the hand, before and that was the more basic all Birch model, and despite the Harmony Guitars Database giving a dating of 1931, if I recall correctly that other example carried a 1935 date stamp, so it would not surprise me at all if this one also dated from the mid-1930s.